yeesunch/Data_Master/SQL.md

     ....
 );
 ```
-Constraints
+**Constraints**
-&emsp; NOT NULL - Ensures that a column cannot have a NULL value
+&emsp; NOT NULL - Ensures that a column cannot have a NULL value <br>
-&emsp; UNIQUE - Ensures that all values in a column are different
+&emsp; UNIQUE - Ensures that all values in a column are different <br>
 &emsp; PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
-Uniquely identifies each row in a table
+Uniquely identifies each row in a table <br>
-&emsp; FOREIGN KEY - Prevents actions that would destroy links between tables
+&emsp; FOREIGN KEY - Prevents actions that would destroy links between tables <br>
-&emsp; CHECK - Ensures that the values in a column satisfies a specific condition
+&emsp; CHECK - Ensures that the values in a column satisfies a specific condition <br>
-&emsp; DEFAULT - Sets a default value for a column if no value is specified
+&emsp; DEFAULT - Sets a default value for a column if no value is specified <br>
-&emsp; CREATE INDEX - Used to create and retrieve data from the database very quickly
+&emsp; CREATE INDEX - Used to create and retrieve data from the database very quickly <br>

 ```
 # Example: